With Medijump you can browse 3 facilities offering Colectomy procedures in Tunis. The cheapest price available is $961 in Monastir

 The Department of Extraction and Billing at the Center of Imaging and Radiology, two patients, treated me with a reputation as a Tunisian clinic, and I bear the responsibility to speak this

-Clinique Taoufik, located in Boulevard Mohamed Bouazizi, Tunis, Tunisia offers patients Colectomy procedures among its total of 225 available procedures, across 24 different specialties.
-Currently, there's no pricing information for Colectomy procedures at Clinique Taoufik, as all prices are available on request only, whilst the national average price is approximately ฿232,739.
-There are many specialists available at the Clinic, with 10 in total, and they are accredited by ISO 9001:2008
+Clinique Taoufik, can be found in Boulevard Mohamed Bouazizi, Tunis, Tunisia and offers its patients Colectomy procedures as well as 225 other procedures, across 24 different procedure categories.
+At present, there is no pricing information for Colectomy procedures at Clinique Taoufik.
+The pricing information is quite specialised, so it's only available on request, and the average price is around ฿232,739.
+Many medical professionals work at the Clinic, with 10 in total, and Clinique Taoufik is accredited by just one known accreditations institute, ISO 9001:2008

 At Medijump, we're making medical easy.
 You can search, compare, discuss, and book your medical all in one place.
 We open the door to the best medical providers worldwide, saving you time and energy along the way, and it's all for FREE, no hidden fees, and no price markups guaranteed.
 So what are you waiting for?